giantswarm/rfc/capi-configuration/README.md

 - `capi-controller` is updated to version `1.2.0`.
 Cluster `deu01` remains completely unchanged.
 - A new cluster `peu01` with configuration `X` is exactly the same as `deu01`.
 - The configuration of `deu01` is changed to `Y` which causes the cluster to upgrade.
-The lifecycle of the cluster is therefor fully determined by its configuration and no longer determined by the operator reconciling it.
+The lifecycle of the cluster is therefore fully determined by its configuration and no longer determined by the operator reconciling it.

-_A new concept for Giant Swarm releases is completely decoupled from the operators and only consists of cluster configuration!_
+_A new concept for Giant Swarm: releases are completely decoupled from the operators and only consist of cluster configuration!_

 ## Problem Statement

 We need to ...
 1. be able to define Giant Swarm releases as sets of configuration.
-2. be able to create Giant Swarm clusters in a repeatable and reliably way.
+2. be able to create Giant Swarm clusters in a repeatable and reliable way.
 3. be able to upgrade Giant Swarm clusters in a repeatable way with `cluster-api`.
 4. be able to default Giant Swarm clusters through all our user interfaces consistently.